 In the modern workplace, corporate wellness programs are becoming more important for retaining top talent and improving employee performance.
 From offering healthy snacks and fitness classes to adding scooters and mini trampolines to your office, there are plenty of choices for what wellness activities to include.
 It’s important to note that your program doesn’t have to be all about fitness.
 Allowing flexible employee scheduling or telecommuting can work wonders for employee wellness, too.

 Whatever you choose, you’ll be sure to reap the benefits of implementing your workplace wellness program.
-Here are eight fun wellness activities to add into your corporate health program.
+Here are eight fun wellness activities at work to add into your corporate health program.

 1. Walking meetings